MPI-Dortmund/cryolo/source/troubleshooting.rst

     LD_LIBRARY_PATH='' cryolo_train.py -c your_config.json -w 5

 If that is working you can make the fix permanent.
 The following instructions will set your ``LD_LIBRARY_PATH`` to an empty value when activating the cryolo environment.
 It will restore the old ``LD_LIBRARY_PATH``, once the environment gets deactivated.
-I assume that your cryolo environment is called ``cryolo``.
+I assume that your cryolo environment is named ``cryolo``.
 Do the following:

 .. prompt:: bash $